 Room isn’t something you have, it’s something you make.

-Many urban preppers complain about the fact that they don’t have enough space to store their preps.
-The way most of them do it, they will last for about a week with the food and water they currently have, but that’s about it.
+Using the standard storage locations, most people in small apartments will last for about a week with the food and water they currently have, but that’s about it.

-Store Things Inside Deep Drawers
+#1.
+Inside Deep Drawers

 There’s unused space in some of those drawers that no one will ever think to look.
 A quick inspection of every drawer you have will quickly reveal which ones can accommodate part of your stockpile.

+#2.
 Get Smaller Versions of Everything

 Sure, they might not offer the same functionality and might not last you as long as their larger and more durable counterparts but if you’re worried about a disaster that would last more than a few months, perhaps living inside the city isn’t a good option for you to begin with.